shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/create-a-lending-marketplace-dapp-on-polygon.md

 import "./libs/String.sol";
 ```

 **Contracts** in **Solidity** are similar to classes in _object-oriented languages_.
-Calling a function on a different contract (instance) will perform an _EVM function call_ and thus switch the context such that state variables in the calling contract are inaccessible // [Solidity](https://docs.soliditylang.org/en/v0.8.9/contracts.html)
+Calling a function on a different contract (instance) will perform an _EVM function call_ and thus switch the context such that state variables in the calling contract are inaccessible.

 Then we start creating our contract & also declare the data types used in our contract.
 The wallet address & admin address corresponding to our contract are also pre-mentioned.